gregorynicholas/flask-telegram/docs/index.rst

 ..
-Flask App Engine Upload documentation master file, created by sphinx-quickstart on Thu Dec  6 14:38:14 2012.
+Flask App Engine Message documentation master file, created by sphinx-quickstart on Thu Dec  6 14:38:14 2012.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Flask App Engine Upload's documentation!
+Welcome to Flask App Engine Message's documentation!
 ===================================================

 Contents: